 Other Underground Places to Visit

-So now, especially in the Old Town and Malá Strana, the two areas right on the banks of the Vltava and so most at risk from the floods, you’ll find many of these underground rooms now being used.
-As we’ve mentioned, you can visit those beneath the Old Town Hall on our walks, but there are other historical cellars that can be viewed by the public.
-Another noteworthy underground complex is that of U Kunštátů in Řetězová, which has now been converted into a restaurant, but is of a similar age to parts of the Old Town Hall’s cellars, dating to the mid-thirteenth century.
+So now, especially in the Old Town and Malá Strana, the two areas on the banks of the Vltava that are most at risk from flooding, you’ll find many of these underground spaces being used.
+Another noteworthy underground complex is that of U Kunštátů in Řetězová, which has now been converted into a restaurant but is of a similar age to parts of the Old Town Hall’s cellars, dating to the mid-thirteenth century.

 The house at U Kunštátů takes its name from its builder, Boček of Kunštát and Poděbrady, who was a courtier at Prague Castle.
 Perhaps its most famous resident, however, was King George of Poděbrady, Bohemia’s first Hussite king (the metro station, Jiřiho z Poděbrad on the green A line, is named after him).
 George (Jiři in Czech) lived there from around 1453 to 1458, whilst he was employed as a bailiff in the Old Town, and was a descendant of Boček’s through his father, Viktor of Kunštát and Poděbrady.

 George, like his father, was a supporter of the Hussite cause.
-Jan Hus, whose monument stands on the Old Town Square, was a church reformer, executed in 1415 at the ecumenical council of Constance for heresy, when he attempted to submit his views on corruption within the Catholic Church to the council of bishops.
-After his death, his cause grew in support, and by the mid fifteenth century George was a prominent member, and later leader of the Hussite party.
+Jan Hus, whose monument stands on the Old Town Square, was a church reformer, executed in 1415 at the ecumenical council of Constance for heresy when he attempted to submit his views on corruption within the Catholic Church to the council of bishops.
+After his death, his cause grew in support, and by the mid-fifteenth century, George was a prominent member and later leader of the Hussite party.
 He led military actions against the papal supporters, most notably in 1448 when he raised an army to march on Prague and seize the capital for the Hussites.
-Soon after, civil war broke out between the Hussites and Papal supporters, but George was able to suppress the fighting and restore order.
-He was eventually appointed as administrator for the city, since the king at the time, Ladislaus the Posthumous (named as he was born after the death of his father, king Albert II), was still very young.
+Soon after, a civil war broke out between the Hussites and Papal supporters, but George was able to suppress the fighting and restore order.
+He was eventually appointed as administrator for the city, since the king at the time, Ladislaus the Posthumous (named as he was born after the death of his father, King Albert II), was still very young.
 It is during this period that George is believed to have lived at U Kunštátů.

-Ladislaus was properly crowned in 1453 but soon afterwards began to show sympathies towards the papal cause, which led to more clashes within the city, but in 1457 Ladislaus died.
-His death was so sudden that some suspected George of having poisoned him, although more recent tests, done in 1985, showed he had actually died of acute leukaemia.
+Ladislaus was properly crowned in 1453 but soon afterward began to show sympathies towards the papal cause, which led to more clashes within the city, but in 1457 Ladislaus died.
+His death was so sudden that some suspected George of having poisoned him, although more recent tests, done in 1985, showed he had actually died of acute leukemia.

-Nowadays, like the Old Town Hall’s cellars (which were, in fact, converted to dungeons originally to house Hussite prisoners), U Kunštátů is also used as an art gallery, but it is also a restaurant.
+Nowadays, like the Old Town Hall’s cellars (which were converted to dungeons originally to house Hussite prisoners), U Kunštátů is also used as an art gallery, but it is also a restaurant.

 Although not connected with the raising of the streets, another fascinating underground structure in Prague can be found at Vyšehrad, on the east bank of the Vltava.
 From vantage points such as Prague Castle or the Old Town tower you can see the twin towers of the neogothic church of Sts Peter and Paul at Vyšehrad, which dates to the fourteenth century (but was extensively rebuilt in the nineteenth).